A. J. Parkes & Co, Brisbane:

 It became a limited company in 1918.

-From 1943 til 1978 it traded as ‘Amor P/L’ when the company was renamed ‘Amor-Sanders’ and continued to 1997 as the premier medal, badge and institutional button manufacturer in New South Wales.
+From 1943 til 1978 it traded as ‘Amor P/L’ when the company was renamed ‘Amor-Sanders’ and continued until 1997 as the premier medal, badge and institutional button manufacturer in New South Wales.
 The company then split into two smaller entities.
 For more information see http://www.powerhousemuseum.com/collection/database/?irn=10737&utm_source=api&utm_medium=api&utm_campaign=828f4d948d537cf